 Tisha B’Av is a time to weep for what really matters in life.
 We weep for the shattered relationship between God and His children.
 We remember that all evil in this world is a direct result of the loss of God dwelling in our midst.
 As we read in the Book of Lamentations on Tisha B’Av, “pour out your heart like water in the presence of the LORD.”

-Marking the End of Tisha B’Av
+Marking the End of the Tisha B’Av Holiday

-Yet, even this saddest of days for the Jewish people is not without hope.
-In the afternoon, the people rise from their mourning stools and recall the tradition that says in messianic times, this time of mourning will turn into a time of great joy and celebration.
+Yet even this saddest of days for the Jewish people is not without hope.
+In the afternoon, the people rise from their mourning stools and recall the tradition that says in Messianic times, this time of mourning will turn into a time of great joy and celebration.

 The conclusion of Tisha B’Av is not merely an end to a period of mourning; it is a transition into a time of hope and reflection.
 This shift is deeply rooted in Jewish tradition, symbolizing the resilience and enduring faith of the Jewish people.

 As the afternoon arrives, there is a significant change in observance.
 The community, which has been engaged in solemn mourning, begins to rise from their low stools.
-Beyond being a physical motion, this act symbolizes a spiritual elevation, a collective shift from the depths of sorrow toward a future brimming with hope.
+Beyond being a physical movement, this act symbolizes a spiritual elevation, a collective shift from the depths of sorrow toward a future brimming with hope.

 In the days following Tisha B’Av, this sense of hope is nurtured and grows.
 The Sabbath after Tisha B’Av becomes a time for reading prophetic selections of consolation.
 These readings, which continue over the next seven Sabbaths leading up to Rosh Hashanah, the Jewish New Year, are imbued with messages of comfort and future redemption.
 They serve as a balm to the soul, soothing the raw emotions awakened during the mourning period.